Louis3112/sorting_cardgame/README.md

 # :bangbang: **Data Structure Project for 2nd Semester**  :bangbang:

-##  :child: :card_index: **sorting_cardgame** :child: :card_index:
+##  :child: :card_index: **sorting_searching_cardgame** :child: :card_index:
 One of my project for Data Structure 2nd Semester.
-The project is a simple sorting cardgame app using various type of sorting.
+The project is a simple sorting and searching cardgame app using various type of algorithms.

 Robofight Card (fictional) has 3 information : Card code, Power, HP.